ADAC

 The ADAC, officially the Allgemeiner Deutscher Automobil-Club (lit.
 'General German Automobile Club'), is Europe's largest automobile association.
-The ADAC is the largest verein (club) in Germany, with around 21 million members.
+The ADAC is the largest Verein (club) in Germany, with around 21 million members.
 Its headquarters are located in Munich.
 Its original and most well-known service is roadside assistance.
 The objective of the ADAC is "the representation, promotion, and advocacy of motoring, motorsport, and tourism interests."

 The ADAC also owns insurance and publishing subsidiaries.
 More than 25 subsidiaries operate under ADAC SE (former ADAC Beteiligungs- und Wirtschaftsdienst GmbH), which assumes the holding function.
 ADAC Luftrettung (lit.
 'ADAC Air Rescue') operates the largest fleet of ambulance helicopters in Germany.

 The ADAC had total revenues of €911 million and an annual profit of €25 million in 2012.
 The subsidiaries grouped together in ADAC Beteiligungs- und Wirtschaftsdienst GmbH generated total revenues of €1.03 billion in 2012, with a profit of €84.9 million.

 History

+A German Motorcyclist Association, the Deutsche Motorradfahrer-Vereinigung, was founded on 24 May 1903 at the then-Hotel Silber in Stuttgart.
+A club for automobiles already existed, the Deutscher Automobilclub (DAC) founded in 1899.
+Recognized by the Kaiser, it became KAC in 1905, but is known since 1918 as Automobilclub von Deutschland (AvD).
+It organizes the German Grand Prix.

-The Allgemeiner Deutscher Automobil-Club (ADAC) was founded on 24 May 1903, at the then-Hotel Silber in Stuttgart.
-It was originally named the Deutsche Motorradfahrer-Vereinigung (German Motorcyclist Association).
-In 1911, due to an enormous growth in the membership of car owners, it was renamed the Allgemeiner Deutscher Automobil-Club (ADAC).
-The Prussian eagle was selected as the emblem on the club's badge in appreciation of the Prussian royal family's support and patronage.
+With motorcycles being cheaper than automobiles, that often were driven by a chauffeur rather than by the owner, there were more motorcyclists than automobile enthusiasts, and the DMV soon had more members than the KAC.
+In 1911, due to an enormous growth in the membership of car owners, the DMV was renamed the Allgemeiner Deutscher Automobil-Club (ADAC).
+As the KAC and other organisations did, the Prussian eagle was selected as the emblem on the club's badge in appreciation of the Prussian royal family's support and patronage.
 Its most senior figure at the time was the German Emperor and King of Prussia, Wilhelm II.

-The ADAC breakdown assistance service was launched in Germany in 1927 under the name of ADAC-Straßen-Hilfsdienst.
+The ADAC breakdown roadside assistance service was launched in Germany in 1927 under the name of ADAC-Straßen-Hilfsdienst.

 After 1933, during Gleichschaltung, the Nazi Party amalgamated all motoring organisations in Germany into the DDAC (Der Deutsche Automobil-Club e.V.), an umbrella association that was allowed to exist in the shadow of the NSKK (National Socialist Motor Corps).
 A DDAC appeal described the 1934 international Automobile Exhibition as a "show for the people" rather than an "exhibition for the more affluent bourgeois segment" of society.
 "Motoring for the people" (Volkskraftfahrt), it proclaimed, was more "in the spirit of the Führer".